 A student may be considered for readmission to a specific health science program one time only.
 This applies to courses in any respective health science program, whether at MDCC or at another institution.
 The only exception may be: a student who had a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission.
+If an applicant has ever attended another health science program a letter of good standing from their former school's program must be sent following MDCC's program application instructions.
+A letter of good standing indicates that the student is eligible for immediate readmission into the former program of study.

 Each student requesting readmission into a health science program will be considered on an individual basis.
-The student should contact the appropriate program director/supervisor/chair for the readmission procedure.
+The student should contact the appropriate program director/supervisor for the readmission procedure.
 Space must be available in the class and clinical setting.
 No precedent will be set by the decision of an admissions committee.

-At the discretion of the Dean of Health Sciences, with the recommendation of the Admission Committee, a student requesting readmission to a health science program may be required to take a challenge exam to assess placement.
-It may be necessary for the applicant to repeat courses.
+At the discretion of the Dean of Health Sciences, with the recommendation of the Admission Committee, a student requesting readmission to a Health Science program may be required to take a challenge exam to assess placement.
+Per program policy, it may be necessary for the applicant to repeat courses.